najwanaamane/Anomaly-Detection-in-Network-Traffic/README.md

 1. Clustering the data using K-means and hierarchical clustering.
 2. Using attack labels as ground truth to evaluate clustering performance.
+  (Note : we don't use the labels in the training phase!, they're only used as "ground truth" for verifying our results.).
-3. Employing SVM with hierarchical clustering results to detect new anomalies.
+4. Employing SVM with hierarchical clustering results to detect new anomalies.

 ## Project Structure